21it/calculus/README.md

   It's possible to read internal state using this function, but it's still impossible to create new corrupted value of λ-type based on this internal state.
 So all immutable and private data is still really immutable.

 - Because of encapsulation protection mechanism, it's very hard to persist values of λ-types using default `:erlang.term_to_binary` and `:erlang.binary_to_term` core functions.
 It's very hard to do hot code upgrades as well.
-I think it's more like feature than bug, because if it was possible - then it breaks encapsulation, because there are zero guarantees that new code behaves against given term like old one.
+I think it's more like feature than bug, because if it was possible - then it breaks encapsulation, because there are no guarantees that new code behaves against given term like old one.
 This is idiomatically correct, new and old versions of the same λ-type are different types in reality:

   ```elixir
   iex> stack = Stack.new([1, 2, 3])